tpwd/ke_search/Documentation/Configuration/OverrideRecordStoragePage.rst

 ============================

 It is possible to override the record storage page defined in the plugin using typoscript.
-This is useful if you want to servere differend search results depending on typoscript conditions.
+This is useful if you want to serve different search results depending on typoscript conditions.

-For example you could server different search results to logged in users.
+For example you could serve different search results to logged in users.

 Setup typoscript: